nopnop2002/Arduino-STM32-CAN/README.md

 # Advanced use of BxCan
 Skip if you don't need advanced usage.
+Advanced usage has different purposes depending on the requirements of the application.
+So I can't give you a concrete code example.

 ### About transmission
 STM32 has three transmit(TX) mailboxes.